tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 - Let's see how we can build a React app that consumes a web service
   - we will get more practice with components ...
   - and with React's *"Reactivity"* - meaning *data binding* ...
-  - and with the core React hooks:
+  - and with 2 of the 3 "core" React hooks:
     - [`useState()`](https://react.dev/reference/react/useState)
       - [State: A Component's Memory](https://react.dev/learn/state-a-components-memory)
     - [`useEffect()`](https://react.dev/reference/react/useEffect)